tonyylee/JAVA--Metric-Imperial-Unit-Converter-with-Dark-Mode-Toggle/README.md

 3. View conversion results displayed below
 4. Toggle light/dark mode using the switch in the header

+quicklink to see the website layout: https://tonysjavacalculator.netlify.app

+Performance Optimization:
+Achieved a perfect 100 score on Google Lighthouse by applying best practices in performance, accessibility, and SEO.
+This demonstrates my dedication to building high-quality, efficient, and user-centric web applications.

 DISCLAIMER!
 For educational purposes only; not intended for professional use.

-quicklink to see the website layout: https://tonysjavacalculator.netlify.app